mcezzare/On-The-Map/README.md

 After login, the app downloads locations and links previously posted by other students.
 These links can point to any URL that a student shares.
 After viewing the information posted by other students, a user can post their own location and link.
 The locations are specified with a string and forward geocoded.
 They can be as specific as a full street address or as generic as "Brazil, São Paulo Atibaia"

+Bonus :

+1. Login with facebook OAuth2.

+ Note: The Logout button when is logged in with facebook, destroy both sessions: **FB** and **Udacity**.

+2. The pin in MapView has a popup with Text and icon Link to open in Safari.

+## Implementation

+The application has three scenes of the view controller:

+- Login View: Allows the user to log in using their Udacityou credentials (and such as an additional credit exercise using their Facebook account).
+- View with Map and Table Tabs: Allows users to view the locations of other students in two formats: MapView with pins and Table View with a list.
+- View information view: Allows users to specify their own locations and links.

 ## Running Project

-Clone the project
+### Clone the project

-* Note.
+- Note.
 Dependencies are only used to logging with Facebook.
 All sections use native functions of Swift 4.

-Install dependencies
+### Install dependencies

 ```sh
 pod install